syncfusion-content/winui-docs/winui/Calendar-DateRangePicker/Getting-Started.md

 ## Restrict the end range value selection

-You can restrict the end range value selection of `SelectedRange` property value by using `MinDayCount` and `MaxDayCount` properties.
+You can restrict the end range value selection of `SelectedRange` property value by using `MinDatesCountInRange` and `MaxDatesCountInRange` properties.

 {% tabs %}
 {% highlight C# %}

 SfCalendarDateRangePicker sfCalendarDateRangePicker = new SfCalendarDateRangePicker();
-sfCalendarDateRangePicker.MaxDayCount = 10;
+sfCalendarDateRangePicker.MaxDatesCountInRange = 10;
-sfCalendarDateRangePicker.MaxDayCount = 5;
+sfCalendarDateRangePicker.MinDatesCountInRange = 5;

 {% endhighlight  %}
 {% endtabs %}